-Carefully consider pro bono services if the organization couldn't otherwise afford them.
-If pro bono services are used, scope the project clearly, and
+• Carefully consider pro bono services if the organization couldn't otherwise afford them.
+If pro bono services are used, scope the project clearly, and only work with providers who have significant nonprofit sector experience.

-- only work with providers who have significant nonprofit sector experience. - Consider future funding requirements for licensing, maintenance, and staff when investing in technologies that will require ongoing investment.
+- Consider future funding requirements for licensing, maintenance, and staff when investing in technologies that will require ongoing investment. - Recognize the role that staff play in contributing to sustainability and the training and support needed for them to support the long-term sustainability of technology tools and systems.